 Arbitrations are held before a member of the Commission.
 You can call them by their title for example deputy president or commissioner.
 The Associate can tell you what title to use.

 If your case is the only case listed in the hearing room at that time, you can sit at the bar table at the front.
 Get out your papers and arrange them so you can find things when you need them during the hearing.

 You should sit on the right hand side of the bar table, if you are standing facing the Coat of Arms where the Commission member sits.
 If there are other cases listed at the same time, sit at the back of the hearing room and wait for your case to be called.

-You will hear a knock on the door and the associate will ask everyone to stand.
+You will hear a knock on the door and the Associate will ask everyone to stand.
 It is usual to bow your head to the Commission member when he or she arrives.
-The associate will ask everyone to sit down and then the arbitration will start.
+The Associate will ask everyone to sit down and then the arbitration will start.

 When you are talking to the Commission member or asking a witness questions, you should stand up.

 You should always be polite to the Commission member, other court staff and the other party.
 Refer to the other party or their lawyer as Mr/Ms and their surname.
-Don't interrupt when the Commission member or the employer is talking.
+Don't interrupt when the Commission member or your employer is talking.